Terms and Conditions

-We are very relaxed about things you do for yourself.
-Pretty much anything goes there - so go for it and have fun just don‘t distribute anything we've made etc.
+We are very relaxed about things you create for yourself.
+Pretty much anything goes there - so go for it, have fun, and just don't distribute anything we've made.

 - follow the Essential Requirements;

-- ensure that the Name (which includes any confusingly similar name) is not the first word and don‘t use any other aspect of any of our Brands or Assets as part of any related branding, including as or as part of any logo.
+- ensure that the Name (which includes any confusingly similar name) is not the first word, doesn't use any other aspect of any of our Brands or Assets as part of any related branding, including as or as part of any logo; and

-This applies especially if you want to set up and run blogs, servers, community forums, fan sites, fan clubs, news groups, events and gatherings.
+This applies especially if you want to set up and run any non-commercial blogs, servers, community forums, fan sites, fan clubs, news groups, events and gatherings.

-You may use a Name as a secondary name or title if you:
+You may use a Name in a secondary name or title if you:

 - follow the Essential Requirements;

-- ensure that the Name (which includes any confusingly similar name) is not the dominant element or the distinctive part of the complete name or title of what you are doing;
+- ensure that the secondary title (which includes a Name or any confusingly similar name) is not the dominant element or the distinctive part of the complete name or title; and

 - don't use any other aspect of any of our Brands or Assets as part of any related branding, including as or as part of any logo.